brotatotes/bht-automation/bht gen 1/Matthew/Chapter 27/Matthew 27 64 bht.md

 # Matthew 27:64 Commentary Help Text

 ## BHT:
-The commentators provide insights into a Bible verse without explicitly mentioning it.
-They mention the need for security at Jesus' tomb to validate His resurrection.
-The potential consequences of a failed resurrection are discussed, with implications of undermining Jesus' mission.
-The belief in the resurrection and claims of Jesus as the Messiah were considered significant errors that needed to be scrutinized.
-The commentators also mention the fear of disciples stealing the body and the potential fatal consequences of neglecting the tomb.
+In this verse, we are presented with a situation where the tomb of Jesus is being secured with a Roman guard to prevent any tampering or theft.
+The religious leaders fear the potential impact of a resurrection claim and wish to expose what they perceive as deception.
+There is a concern about the credibility and authority of these leaders if Jesus' resurrection gains traction.
+The belief in Jesus' resurrection is seen as the last error or delusion, leading people away from the true teachings of Christianity.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
-1. "Command therefore that the sepulchre be made sure�by a Roman guard." - This quote highlights the importance of ensuring the security of Jesus' tomb, indicating the significance of His resurrection.
+1. "Command therefore that the sepulchre be made sure—by a Roman guard." - This quote highlights the request for a Roman guard to secure the tomb, emphasizing the seriousness of the situation and the need to prevent any tampering or theft of the body.

-2. "After which, if He still lay in the grave, the imposture of His claims would be manifest to all." - This quote suggests that the resurrection was a crucial event that would either validate or expose Jesus' claims.
+2. "After which, if He still lay in the grave, the imposture of His claims would be manifest to all." - This quote suggests that the purpose of guarding the tomb was to expose the supposed deception of Jesus' claims if His body remained in the grave after the third day.

-3. "The imposture of His pretended resurrection worse than that of His pretended Messiahship." - This quote emphasizes the potential consequences of a failed resurrection, implying that it would undermine Jesus' entire mission and message.
+3. "So the last error shall be worse than the first—the imposture of His pretended resurrection worse than that of His pretended Messiahship." - This quote implies that the fear of the religious leaders was not only about Jesus' resurrection but also about the potential impact it would have on their own credibility and authority if the resurrection claim gained traction.

+### Albert Barnes:
+1. "This proves that when the Jews spoke of 'three days,' they did not of necessity mean three 'whole days,' but parts of three days, as was the case in our Saviour’s lying in the grave."
+2. "The last error shall be worse than the first - That is, the last 'deception,' or the taking him from the tomb, pretending that he rose, will have a wider influence among the people than the first, or his pretending to be the Messiah."
+3. "See the notes at Matthew 12:40."

 ### Marvin Vincent:
+1. "Error [πλανη].
+Not, as many render, deceit or imposture, referring to planov above; but error on the people's part."
-1. "The last error, namely, the false impression that he has risen from the dead, will be worse than the first error - the impression made by his impostures that he was the Messiah."
+2. "The last error, namely, the false impression that he has risen from the dead, will be worse than the first error."
-2. "Not, as many render, deceit or imposture, referring to planov above; but error on the people's part."
-3. "The false belief in Jesus' resurrection will have more severe consequences than the initial misconception that he was the Messiah."
+3. "The impression made by his impostures that he was the Messiah."

 ### Philip Schaff:
 1. "Until the third day, from His death, the third after and including Friday."